snumano/vagrant-knifesolo/README.md

 depends 'database'

-pochi-2:myapp snumano$ cd recipes/ pochi-2:recipes snumano$ vi db.rb
+pochi-2:myapp snumano$ cd recipes/ pochi-2:recipes snumano$ vi default.rb
-pochi-2:recipes snumano$ cat db.rb
+pochi-2:recipes snumano$ cat default.rb
+#
+# Cookbook Name:: myapp
+# Recipe:: default
+#
+# Copyright 2013, YOUR_COMPANY_NAME
+#
+# All rights reserved - Do Not Redistribute
+#

 include_recipe "database::mysql"

 # Store this in a variable so we don't keep repeating it